mearleycf/gitsmartcommit/README.md

 2. Group related changes into logical commits
 3. Generate meaningful commit messages that explain WHY changes were made (not just what was changed)
 4. Create the commits (unless --dry-run is used)
-5. Optionally push changes to remote (if --auto-push is used)
+5. Automatically push changes to remote (unless --no-push is used)

 ## Commit Message Quality